 All undergraduate students must attain a minimum cumulative grade point average (GPA) of 2.0 to qualify for a certificate, diploma or degree.
-Associate of Science degree students complete the assessment of general studies and all students must complete the competency exam for their respective degree program.
+Associate degree program students complete the assessment of general studies and all students must complete the competency exam for their respective degree program.

-The Associate of Science degree requires completion of a minimum of 90 quarter credit hours, depending on the program of study.
-Dual Associate of Science degrees require completion of a varying number of credit hours depending on the student's program of study.
+An associate degree requires completion of a minimum of 90 quarter credit hours, depending on the program of study.
+Dual associate degrees require completion of a varying number of credit hours depending on the student's program of study.
 A minimum of 20 additional quarter credit hours is required for the second degree.

-The Bachelor of Science degree requires a minimum of 180 quarter credit hours, depending on the program of study.
+A bachelor degree requires a minimum of 180 quarter credit hours, depending on the program of study.
 Dual concentrations in the Bachelor of Science in Business Administration program may be obtained by satisfactorily completing the concentration courses in another area plus any prerequisite courses.
 Approval is required prior to enrolling in any course in an additional concentration area.